Baton Rouge district court judge in ICU, on ventilator with coronavirus

 BATON ROUGE – District Judge “Chip” Moore is among the more than 100 people in Louisiana needing a ventilator to breathe while being hospitalized because of coronavirus.

-Campaign organizers said Moore was admitted to Our Lady of the Lake Hospital recently.
+Campaign organizers said Moore was admitted to a local hospital recently.
 The group posted about Moore’s hospitalization last week.

 “We are praying for a speedy recovery for our friend,” the campaign group wrote on Facebook.